Computational extraction of formulaic sequences from corpora

 ) Constructing a language: a usage-based theory of language acquisition

 Wahl, A., & Gries, S. Th.

 ) Multi-word expressions: A novel computational approach to their bottom-up statistical extraction

 Wible, D., Kuo, C., Chen, M., Tsao, N., & Hung, T.

 ) A computational approach to the discovery and representation of lexical chunks

 Kranich, Svenja & Tine Breban

-This list is based on CrossRef data as of 16 june 2021.
+This list is based on CrossRef data as of 19 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.